IHTSDO/release-validation-framework/README.md

 ```

 ### Integration Testing
-Integration tests expect an actual MySQL SNOMED CT database that contains SNOMED CT data.
-To run integration tests use:
+Integration tests expect an actual MySQL SNOMED CT database that contains SNOMED CT data to have already been setup and configured.
+To run integration tests once this is in place, use:
 ```
 mvn clean integration-test -Dskip.integration.tests=false -DrvfConfigLocation={config_dir}
 ```

 Note that all tests in the API that deal with controllers are currently marked as Integration tests.
-The spring context
+The Spring context
 used by the api-module tries to connect to a MySQL server, which will be missing in Jenkins.
 So to prevent needless test
 failure on Jenkins, all these tests have been marked as IntegrationTests.
 This should be skipped by setting a separate
 Spring context file for tests that do not require MySQL access.